shreraje/Practice/README.md

 * [Any Question](#questions)

 ## Installation
-Enter all the instruction needed to install your project in users computer here!
+Enter installation instruction for your project here!

 ## Usage
-Enter usage details here!
+Enter the usage details for your project here!

 ## Contribution
-Enter and specify who can contribute for your project !
+Enter or specify who can contribute for your project!

 ## Test
-Enter any test instructions to test your project here!
+Enter the test instruction for your project here!

 ## License
 Apache License v2.0